-6.5.
+6.6.
 VEEC assessment

 Once you have paid your certificate creation fees, we will assess the created VEECs for eligibility for registration.
-This process involves checks to verify that VECCs have been created in accordance with the VEET Act and VEET Regulations.
-Given the complex nature of these upgrades, we may conduct an assessment of each activity submitted for VEEC creation.
+This process involves checks to verify that VEECs have been created in accordance with the VEET Act and VEET Regulations.
+Given the complex nature of these upgrades, we may assess each activity submitted for VEEC creation.
 You must always retain complete and accurate records for each upgrade you have undertaken.
 We may require you submit to us record evidence as part of our assessment process.